Sai-Nithin-Sangekari/DISCOURSE-CONNECTIVE-MARKER-TOOL/sentence_simplification/Getting Started Guide for Sentence Simplification.md

 2. 'और', 'एवं', 'तथा', 'या':
 If any of the above connectives is found, we call the parser output and check if its POS_tag is CC and its dependency is main.
 If yes then we break the sentence otherwise tag it for manual evaluation.
+3. The conditions to add Manual evaluation tag are-
+   - a connective exists in the sentence
+   - the connective is not the first word of the sentence
+   - due to some unfulfilled condition the sentence could be broken on the connective

 ![exception image](images/exceptional_connective_handling.png)